Tiger767/Spiralflow/README.md

 1. Install Python 3.8 or higher.
 2. Install the `openai` package: `pip install openai`.
 3. Install the `regex` package: `pip install regex`.
+4. Make sure OPENAI_API_KEY is set as an environment variable with your OpenAI API key.

 Usage
 -----